 What happens when a passion project created by a performer as a showcase for their talents takes a decidedly different step?
 Is an episode of a show about John Brown still the same show when Brown himself doesn’t show up until the final minutes?
 Can an episode about the growth of the actual main character still be a divergent side quest?
 Can the most riveting character of an entire series actually be a woman from the second episode with about five total minutes of screen time before her death?
 The second episode of Showtime’s The Good Lord Bird “A Wicked Plot” decided to take on all of those questions and much more, and the answers speak volumes about the fascinating little project.

-The plot and action of the episode are really quite simple, but I think the script, written by Mark Richard and Erika L. Johnson, is a great showcase for the non-Brown characters.
+The plot and action of The Good Lord Bird Episode 2 are really quite simple, but I think the script, written by Mark Richard and Erika L. Johnson, is a great showcase for the non-Brown characters.
 It is great to imagine Ethan Hawke pitching this great showcase series for his talents and then quickly shifting into an episode like this one, where his character doesn’t show up until the final act.
 The action picks up immediately after the end of “Meet the Lord.”
 Owen and the rest of the Brown boys head out to tie up some loose ends, but they leave Onion and Bob behind.
 Pointedly, Owen asks them to stay put and says that he will be back for them after he does some recognizance.

 Neither Bob nor Onion wants to wait though, with it being very obvious that they both don’t really even believe Owen would come back for them.
 They take off on their own but soon encounter a group of “red-shirts” (basically pro slavery vigilantes).
 The group’s leader, or at least their loudest member, is a man named Chase (Steve Zahn) who winds up cajoling an overly idealistic Onion into heading with them to the slave trading town of Pikesville, Missouri.